 Post-Op Instructions for Dental Crowns – Daytona Beach, FL

-If you’re getting a dental crown or have already been into our office for your first appointment, keep these helpful post-operative instructions in mind to ensure your smooth recovery:
+If you’re getting a dental crown or have already been into our dental office for your first appointment, keep these helpful post-operative instructions in mind to ensure your smooth recovery:

 - After your first appointment for crown treatment, a temporary restoration is usually placed on the tooth or teeth involved.
 The temporary crown protects the site while the custom crown is still being produced.
 Temporary cement is used so that the crown can be easily removed at your next appointment.

-- If your temporary crown comes off before your next appointment, place it back onto your tooth and call our office.
+- If your temporary crown comes off before your next appointment, place it back onto your tooth and call our dental office.

 - With your temporary and permanent crown, you may experience some discomfort due to irritation of the area during the treatment procedures.
 You may also experience sensitivity to cold or pressures.